 - Human Papilloma Virus (HPV)

 Over 100 types of human papilloma virus have been identified.
 The wart (verruca vulgaris) is caused by HPV 2 and 4, whilst condylomata accuminata (genital warts) are caused by HPV 6 and 11.
 Heck’s disease (Focal epithelial hyperplasia) is associated with HPV 13 and 32.
-Of interest is the finding of HPV, particularly types 16 and less frequently type 18, associated with squamous cell carcinoma of the oropharynx (tonsil).5
+Of interest is the finding that HPV, particularly types 16 and less frequently type 18, is associated with most squamous cell carcinomas of the oropharynx (tonsil) and base of the tongue.5 Acquisition of high risk HPV16 is linked to sexual activity with a higher risk of cancer in those with a greater number of sexual partners.